100 (Dean Blunt song)

 "100" is a song by British musician Dean Blunt from his second studio album, Black Metal (2014).
 Written and produced by Blunt, it features additional vocals from Scottish singer Joanne Robertson.
 It was released as a promotional single on April 13, 2015.
-It samples "Over My Shoulder" by the Pastels, whose member Stephen McRobbie receives writing credits.
+It samples "Over My Shoulder" by the Pastels, whose member Stephen McRobbie received writing credits.

 "100" received acclaim from music critics, who praised the composition and lyrics.
 A music video was released on February 19, 2015, and features a transcript from a negative review of Blunt's music by English actor Idris Elba.
 In 2024, the song went viral on TikTok, and has since become Blunt's most streamed song on Spotify.

 Composition

 "100" is structured around a prominent sample of "Over My Shoulder" by Scottish indie pop band the Pastels, which is layered with additional guitar playing by Blunt.
 Its genre has been varyingly described as pop and folk rock.